 The more varied your business's voice communications requirements are, the more you'll enjoy the simplicity of hosted PBX solutions.

-Hosted PBX solutions allow organizations to bring all of their locations and phone lines into a web centralized management portal.
+Hosted PBX solutions allow organisations to bring all of their locations and phone lines into a web centralised management portal.

-Most hosted PBX portals are graphical in their interface and therefore an IT administrator or a savvy power user will be able to make the required changes fairly easily.
+Most hosted PBX portals are graphical in their interface, and therefore, an IT administrator or a savvy power user will be able to make the required changes reasonably quickly.

-Hosted PBX systems enable organizations to pay only for the services they use.
+Hosted PBX systems enable organisations to pay only for the services they use.
 There is no wasted capacity.

-Where previously, changes to an on-premises PBX required a dedicated PBX engineer on site or a call out from the service provider, a hosted PBX solution allows the customer (without requiring technical knowledge) to login to their portal and change the call flow or call routes as required.
+Where previously, changes to an on-premises PBX required a dedicated PBX engineer on-site or a call out from the service provider, a hosted PBX solution allows the customer (without requiring technical knowledge) to login to their portal and change the call flow or call routes as needed.